Ryomgård: Housing

 Along the main street in Ryomgård, houses built between the twenties and fifties can be seen.
-Denmark is generally wealthy and also older houses in Ryomgård are most often kept modern and up to date.
-This has also got to do with the proximity to Århus making it attractive to work in the city and live in a small town not too far from the city, such as Ryomgård.

 Surroundings

 Ryomgårds neighboring town 6 kilometers to the east, Pindstrup, has been a centre for peat moss production employing many people in the first half of the 19th century at Pindstrup Mosebrug.
 Now only the Pindstrup Mosebrug head quarteres are located in Pindstrup, with production facilities based on peat bogs located elsewhere in and outside Denmark.
 At the same Pindstrup-location a spinoff, Novopan, is a European manufacturer of particleboard for house building and furniture production based on 80 percent recycled wood.

 8 kilometers east of Ryomgård lies Kolind, a similar seized town that has given name to the Sound of Kolind – now a drained lake, that is rich farmland below sea level.
 The former lake stretches out to the Kattegat sea by the seaport, Grenå 30 kilometers from Ryomgård to the east.
 The lowland meadows south of Ryomgård become The Sound of Kolind to the east by Kolind.

 Ryomgård is 3 kilometers from Fjeld Skov, a forest connected to Løvenholm Skov.
-This forested area is one af the larger woods in Denmark.
+This forested area is one of the larger woods in Denmark.
 Common tree types in this climatic region are Norwegian spruce, Scotch pine, larch, beach oak, and birch.

 The forest lake, Valum Sø, just east of Ryomgård has a recreational footpath round it often used by joggers from Ryomgård.

 Being located on a peninsula there are 20 sandy beaches and several marinas within a 15 - 30 kilometers driving distance from Ryomgård.

 Denmarks largest river, Gudenå, has its outlet into the 30 kilometer long Randers Fjord, a 28 kilometer drive north of Ryomgård, Here recreational fishing for species such as sea trout, salmon, whitefish, flounders and herring is common.

 Fishing and snorkeling is also good on the 50 kilometer east coast of the peninsula Djursland, north and south of Grenå.